FOR IMMEDIATE RELEASE

-The theme for this year’s contest is “Taking a Stand in History.”
+The theme for this year’s contest is “Triumph and Tragedy in History.”
 Participating students conduct research based on the theme and present their findings in one of five medias: exhibits, documentaries, performances, papers or as a website.
 The contest will begin at 9:00 a.m. and last until 3:00 p.m.

-Students will compete in two divisions: junior (grades 6 – 8) and senior (grades 9 – 12).
+Students will compete in two divisions: junior (grades 6 to 8) and senior (grades 9 to 12).
 Students can compete individually or as part of a group of up to five students.
 Papers are individual entry only.

 For the sixteenth year, the Peru State College Foundation will hand out the “Tested for Excellence” Awards.
 All senior division first place winners, individual and group, for every category will receive a $500 tuition grant to Peru State College (for on-campus classes).

-Phi Alpha Theta, PSC’s History Honorary Society, is sponsoring the “Michelle A. Broady Award for Extraordinary Determination.”
-The award will go to a competitor that was nominated by their sponsoring teacher.
+Phi Alpha Theta, Peru State’s History Honorary Society, is sponsoring the “Michelle A. Broady Award for Extraordinary Determination.”
+The award will go to a competitor that is nominated by their sponsoring teacher.
 The members of PSC’s PAT will review the nominations and make the award presentation.